 Even fast food giants started doing this with burgers and other foods that were otherwise at risk of being cross contaminated with e. coli, clostridium perfringens and/or any other number of incidental pathogens that populate people’s fingers, skin, hair, and even breath.
 The more we get dumbed down, the more idiot proofing is required.

 Back when there was just the one continent

-Working in the industry since the ’60’s, I cooked my share of turkeys, mostly whole but progressively hacked into smaller and smaller pieces.
+Working in the industry since the ’60’s, I cooked my share of turkeys.
+We started with whole ones and progressively hacked them into smaller and smaller pieces.
 We were taught to avoid turkey hens and to favor Toms that weighed at least 25 lbs.
 There were several reasons for this, but just the bone to weight ratio was usually enough to justify this preference.
-Hens also had a much higher water content, and, ironically, the males always had larger breasts.
+Hens also had a much higher water content and, ironically, the males always had larger breasts.

 Whole or in part

 For a more extensive explanation of how to remove the bones from a raw turkey, visit HERE.
 You can’t eat them, so you are going to have to remove them eventually anyway.
 They can be used to make gravy while you wait for the turkey–see HERE.
 Don’t feed them to your pets, by the way, whether they be raw or cooked.
 Very dangerous–too sharp.

 So THAT’S what dinosaurs looked like